Iron(II) fluoride: Synthesis and reactions

 The anhydrous salt can be prepared by reaction of ferrous chloride with anhydrous hydrogen fluoride.
 It is slightly soluble in water (with solubility product Ksp = 2.36×10−6 at 25 °C) as well as dilute hydrofluoric acid, giving a pale green solution.
 It is insoluble in organic solvents.

 The tetrahydrate can be prepared by dissolving iron in warm hydrated hydrofluoric acid and precipitating the result by addition of ethanol.
 It oxidizes in moist air to give, inter alia, a hydrate of iron(III) fluoride, (FeF3)2·9H2O.

 Uses

 FeF2 is used to catalyze some organic reactions.

+Battery research

+FeF2 has been investigated as a cathode material for both lithium-ion and fluoride-ion batteries.
+Unlike conventional metal oxides, which rely on an intercalation-based lithium storage mechanism, FeFX (x = 2, 3) operates via a complex conversion mechanism, resulting in higher energy density.
+Fluoride cathodes are stable up to 1000°C. Stability not only enhances safety and lowers the risk of thermal runaway.

+FeFX exhibits distinctive phase evolution, intermediate phases, and morphological transformations during lithiation and delithiation.
+A stable lattice of fluoride anions is maintained throughout charge and discharge cycles, consistent with high cycling reversibility.